Theodor

 In 1996 Frobenius took over the organ

-builders Jensen & Thomsen, which
+builders Jensen & Thomsen, a company

-company was founded by two former
+founded by two former employees of

-employees of Frobenius, Knud Jensen and
+Frobenius, Knud Jensen and Richard

-Richard Thomsen.
-The idea was to
+Thomsen.
+The idea was to complete the

-complete the work that this organ
+work that this organ building had on

-that even after the acquisition were
+the acquisition there were many clients

-many clients who loved and wanted Jensen
+who loved and wanted Jensen &

-& Thomsen organs.
+Thomsen organs.
 So the production

-continued so in the next 12 years the
+continued, and in the next 12 years the

 company built a number of new

-instruments until 2007 when the brand
+instruments.
+In 2007 the brand was

-was completely discontinued.
+completely discontinued.

 Organ Builder Carsten Lund

-Frobenius took over the company in
+Frobenius took over this company in

 2010.
-Like in the case of Jensen &
+As in the case of Jensen &

 Thomsen, there was still demand for

-organs from Carsten Lund.
-So the production continued, and in
+organs from Carsten Lund, so the

-the following 7 years, 6 new Carsten Lund instruments
+7 years, 6 new Carsten Lund

-were delivered in
+instruments were delivered in Denmark

-Denmark and Norway.
-The last Carsten
+and Norway.
+The last Carsten Lund

-Lund organ was delivered to Jevnaker
+organ was delivered to Jevnaker in

-in Norway in 2017.
+Norway in 2017.

 |